Minimum forcing numbers of perfect matchings of circular and prismatic graphs: Minimum forcing number of prisms of graphs

 \section{Minimum forcing number of prisms of graphs}

-Theorem 2.10 in Ref. \cite{Mohammadian} states that for every positive integers $m$ and $n$, $f(K_{m,n}\Box K_2) = \min\{m,n\}$, which was proved by a direct and combinatorial method (by analyzing all cases of perfect matchings).
-However, for $m\not=n$, Theorem \ref{Mohammadian} cannot be used to directly obtain it.
-In this section, we can generalize Theorem \ref{Mohammadian} as follows so that we can deal with prisms of non-balanced bipartite graphs.
+Theorem 2.10 in \cite{Mohammadian} states that for all positive integers $m$ and $n$, $f(K_{m,n}\Box K_2) = \min\{m,n\}$, which was proved by a combinatorial method (some analysis of perfect matchings).
+However, for $m\not=n$, Theorem \ref{Mohammadian} cannot be applied to directly obtain the result.
+In this section, we can generalize Theorem \ref{Mohammadian} as follows to handle prisms of non-balanced bipartite graphs.